yosoydead/node-tutorial/improved workflow and debugging/readme.md

 Just some workflow and debugging stuff.
 Also, i used the npm init thing.
+Created a custom script in the **scripts** section of the json file.
+The name of that script is **start** and i can use the command **npm start** in the terminal instead of **node bla.js** so the server starts.